unixpickle/vq-ensemble/README.md

 # Experiments

 For the inner-loop model, I chose a small CNN with two strided convolutions followed by two fully-connected layers.
 The model uses ReLU activations.
-I did not employ dropout regularization for this model, although perhaps it would help the baseline and make vq-ensemble look worse in comparison.
+I did not employ dropout regularization for vq-ensemble, although I did use it for a baseline.

 ## Baseline